 6. Sweet Potato

 "If you're tired of boring white potatoes, grab the orange kind instead," says Adoni Ben-David.
-“Because they're full of vitamin A—that's what gives 'em the orange hue—they help fight off fine lines and wrinkles by revitalizing damaged collagen.
+"They're full of vitamin A—that's what gives 'em the orange hue—they help fight off fine lines and wrinkles by revitalizing damaged collagen.
 Keep things simple by baking it in the oven, and then topping it with veggies or chili."